-The Mathematics and Natural Sciences Department offers courses to provide the student with the practical and applied skills which support the courses in the student's field of study.
-Jobrelated skills in business and industry are also introduced and reinforced in the department's courses.
+The Mathematics and Natural Sciences Department offers courses to provide the student with practical and applied skills which support the courses in the student's field of study.
+Job-related skills in business and industry are also introduced and reinforced in the department's courses.

 Students in mathematics courses may be required to have a specific type of hand-held calculator with functions appropriate to the course.
+Laboratory assignments in mathematics and natural science courses outside of regular class meetings may be required.